danielwillgeorge/bw_email_server/README.md

-To invoke the relevant endpoints in the service, open another window or tab in your command line, and enter the following command, providing your API Key for the relevant service, as well as an email body in JSON format:
+To invoke the relevant endpoints in the service, open another window or tab in your command line, and enter the following command, providing your API Key for the relevant service, as well as an email body in JSON format.
+Please note that, by default, the app is set to direct emails to the Spendgrid service, so if you are following this walkthrough, you should provide your API key for that service when entering the following
+command:

 ```
 python bwemail.py -b '{"to": "susan@abcpreschool.org", "to_name": "Miss Susan", "from": "noreply@mybrightwheel.com", "from_name": "brightwheel", "subject": "Your Weekly Report", "body": "<h1>Weekly Report</h1><p>You saved 10 hours this week!</p>"}' -k "YOUR_API_KEY_IN_QUOTES"